idibidiart/react-native-responsive-grid/README.md

 The first column is 10% in width (3.333 * 3) and the second one is 81% (27 * 3) ...
 That adds up to 91%.
 The other 9% comes from the 2 column positions the first column is offset by, which is 6% (2 * 3) and the 1 column position the second column in offset by which is 3% (1 * 3)

 All the calculations are in percentages and multiples of a percentage.
-This way we can control my grid offsets and layout column sizes precisely and independently.
+This way we can control our grid offsets and layout column sizes precisely and independently.